-Despite 2013's iPhone 5S remaining one of the most popular handsets on the market, still outselling the likes of the Samsung Galaxy S5 and HTC One M8 in the US, attention has already firmly turned to the upcoming iPhone 6 release date and the possibility of an all new Apple smartphone direction.
+Despite the iPhone 5S and iPhone 5C remaining two of the most popular handsets on the market, consistently outselling the likes of the Samsung Galaxy S5 and HTC One M8, the iPhone 6 has been the subject of tipsters' attentions for a number of months.

-What's more, having shaken things up last year with the colourful, plastic bodied iPhone 5C, recent iPhone 6 rumours have claimed the next Apple handset could share the limelight with the company's first phablet offering, a handset which would look to rival the upcoming Samsung Galaxy Note 4.
+What's more, having shaken things up last year with the colourful, plastic bodied iPhone 5C, recent iPhone 6 rumours have claimed the next Apple handset could share the limelight with the company's first phablet offering, a handset that would look to rival the upcoming Samsung Galaxy Note 4.